hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/224_modern_india.md

 its power is always the subject masses.
 By so much as the class in power severs itself from this source, by so much is it sure to become weak.
-But such is the strange irony of fate, such is the queer working of Mâyâ, that they from whom this power is directly or indirectly drawn, by fair means or foul — by deceit, stratagem, force, or by voluntary gift — they soon cease to be taken into account by the leading class.
+But such is the strange irony of fate, such is the queer working of Māyā, that they from whom this power is directly or indirectly drawn, by fair means or foul — by deceit, stratagem, force, or by voluntary gift — they soon cease to be taken into account by the leading class.
 When in course of time, the priestly power totally estranged itself from the